wildnotion/wildnotion.github.io/README.md

 **Narrative for Update_03:**

-**Update_04:** A functional three-tier SQLite database using AES-256 encryption for stored usernames, passwords, cache
+**Update_04: Zip Contents** A functional three-tier SQLite database using AES-256 encryption for stored usernames, passwords, cache
                             details, and item details.
 While location services permissions are granted, allows acquisition of GPS coordinates.
 Previous debug logs removed with most runtime errors currently being ignored in the try/catch blocks if they occur.

 FUTURE UPDATES:
 - Addition of user interface elements such as borders and art to organize space.